 GNU readline command completion is available.
 Command completion is not just a simple static list, but varies depending on the context.
 For example, for frame-changing commands which take optional numbers, on the list of valid numbers is considered.

 We can adjust debugger output depending on the line width of your terminal.
 If it changes, or you want to adjust it, see set_width .

-Starting with release 0.2.0, if you want to evaluate the current source line before it is run in the code, use eval.
+If you want to evaluate the current source line before it is run in the code, use eval.
 To evaluate text of a common fragment of line, such as the expression part of an if statement, you can do that with eval?.
 See eval for more information.

 Sometimes you want small steps, and sometimes large stepping.